mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 | Amazon Affiliate Revenue | $77.42         | $27.76       | <font color="red">-$49.66 (-64%)</font>     |
 | **Total Revenue**        | **$342.05**    | **$258.40**  | **<font color="red">-$83.65 (-24%)</font>** |

+Is It Keto is continuing its slow decline, as competing sites outperform it in search results.
+It's a shame, but it's not worth it for me to shift focus from TinyPilot.

 ### [Hit the Front Page of Hacker News](https://hitthefrontpage.com/)

 {{<revenue-graph project="htfp">}}